-Before washing out is commenced, the washer out must see that the Regulator is closed and the Release Cocks are open.
-The Big Ends, Side Rod Bushes, and Driving and Trailing Axle Boxes must be covered with a bag or piece of tarpaulin.
-The Rubber Hose or other protective devices must also be placed in position.
+(f) Before any washing out is commenced the Big Ends, Side Rod Bushes, and Driving and Trailing Axle Boxes must be covered with a bag or piece of tarpaulin.
+The Rubber Hose or other protective devices must be also placed in position.